Rollei35・Rollei Sonnar 40mm (L39)

 Review

-When this lens was released, I thought Cosina would also acquire the Rollei brand, but they ended up only partnering with the Sonnar 40mm, Planar 80mm, and Rollei 35 RF cameras.
-Planar 50mm / F1.8 seems to have been planned as a release plan, and there are documents with specific specifications of 7 elements in 6 groups.
-Although there were some concrete discussions going on, it never actually went on the market.
+When this lens was released, I thought Cosina would also acquire the Rollei brand, but they only supplied three products, the Sonnar 40mm, the Planar 80mm, and the Rollei 35 RF camera, and nothing else followed.
+It seems that the release plan was for the Planar 50mm / F1.8, and there was a document that listed the specific specifications of 6 groups and 7 elements, so it seems that talks were progressing, but it never actually came to market.

 Specification